Shane T. StansburyVisiting Lecturer

-Shane T. Stansbury is a Senior Fellow in the Hart Leadership Program.
+Shane T. Stansbury is a Visiting Lecturer in the Hart Leadership Program.
 He is also the Robinson Everett Distinguished Fellow in the Center for Law, Ethics, and National Security and a Senior Lecturing Fellow at the Duke University School of Law.

 Stansbury most recently served for more than eight years as Assistant United States Attorney in the Southern District of New York (SDNY), where he led some of the office’s most sensitive and noteworthy prosecutions in the areas of terrorism, cybercrime, espionage, money laundering, international public corruption, and global weapons trafficking.
 Among Stansbury’s many accomplishments at SDNY were the successful prosecutions of Alfonso Portillo, the former President of Guatemala, for money laundering relating to his receipt of millions of dollars in bribery payments; Minh Quang Pham, a former associate of Anwar al-Awlaki and key operative for al Qaeda in the Arabian Peninsula (AQAP), for terrorism offenses; Xu Jiaqiang, for his theft of highly sensitive source code with the intent to benefit the Chinese government; and Rafael Garavito-Garcia, for his role in orchestrating an international weapons-and-narcotics trafficking scheme that extended to the highest levels of the Guinea Bissau government, including the head of the Armed Forces.
 Stansbury served in a number of other capacities at SDNY, including as Acting Deputy Chief of Appeals and as SDNY’s representative in the Department of Justice’s National Security Cyber Specialists Network, a group of prosecutors focusing on cyber threats to the national security.
 He is the recipient of numerous awards for his public service, including the Attorney General’s Distinguished Service Award (the Department of Justice’s second-highest award) and the Federal Law Enforcement Foundation’s Prosecutor of the Year Award.